Sridattasai18/Sridattasai18/README.md

 ## About Me

-Hey, I'm Datta — a Computer Science undergrad specializing in AI & Data Science.
-Most days you'll find me building something: web apps, GenAI experiments, or lately, digging into Salesforce development.
+Hey, I'm Datta — a Computer Science and Engineering undergradate specializing in AI & Data Science @at **Vishnu Institute of Technology, Bhimavaram**.
+Most days you'll find me building something: web apps, GenAI experiments, or lately, focusing on to Salesforce development.
 I like the stretch between having an idea and watching it actually run.

 What I'm currently into:
 - Building web apps people can actually use, not just demos